 NEW CLASSES AT ETHEREAL ARTS NORTHWEST

-I will be teaching new Youth Intro to Aerial class for ages 8-13 beginning the last week of September.
+I will be teaching new Youth Intro to Aerial classes for ages 8-13 beginning the third week of January.

 This class is an 8 week series providing a strong foundation for aerial silks technique, building strength, and confidence in the air.